 The X-ray will help to determine whether there is a need of surgery and if required, then skilled surgeons will perform it using orthopedic instruments.

-Intramedullary (IM) Nails are Orthopedic Implants used to align and stabilize fractures.
+IM Nails or intramedullary rod are Orthopedic Implants used to align and stabilize fractures.
 Intramedullary rods are inserted into the bone marrow canal in the center of the long bones of the extremities.
 They may be used in the tibia (shin bone) and the femur (thigh bone), for example.
 They are also called intramedullary nails.
 These nails are provided by the orthopedic implant suppliers.

 IM rods can’t be used for all fractures, and there are mostly associated complaints of pain and other symptoms at the site where the IM rods are inserted.
 For this reason, a second operation may be required to remove the IM device if you have painful symptoms.
 Otherwise, the IM rod is intended to stay inside your bone forever.